NZ Car Auctions, Part 3: Predicting Prices With XGBoost

 Step 1: a daily crawler

 The first iteration was a web crawler that pulled down the day’s auction inventory and surfaced it as a simple list, hosted at findcars.prasanthsasikumar.com.
+(It has since grown into FindCars NZ, a full analytics dashboard with interactive charts, open data downloads, and a free JSON API; Part 2 covers how it works.)

 That solved one part of the workflow: “What’s up for auction today?”